Electron-beam physical vapor deposition: Material evaporation methods

-The substrate
+Substrate

 The substrate on which the film deposition takes place is ultrasonically cleaned and fastened to the substrate holder.
 The substrate holder is attached to the manipulator shaft.
 The manipulator shaft moves translationally to adjust the distance between the ingot source and the substrate.
 The shaft also rotates the substrate at a particular speed so that the film is uniformly deposited on the substrate.
 A negative bias DC voltage of 200–400 V can be applied to the substrate.
 Often, focused high-energy electrons from one of the electron guns or infrared light from heater lamps is used to preheat the substrate.
 Heating of the substrate allows increased adatom–substrate and adatom–film diffusion by giving the adatoms sufficient energy to overcome kinetic barriers.
 If a rough film, such as metallic nanorods, is desired substrate cooling with water or liquid nitrogen may be employed to reduce diffusion lifetime, positively bolstering surface kinetic barriers.
 To further enhance film roughness, the substrate may be mounted at a steep angle with respect to the flux to achieve geometric shadowing, where incoming line of sight flux lands onto only higher parts of the developing film.
 This method is known as glancing-angle deposition (GLAD) or oblique-angle deposition (OAD).